SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 The Kusto connector can serialize records using a number of formats.
 The `format` attribute in the connector’s `kusto.tables.topics.mapping` configuration property identifies the format to be used.
 The Kusto connector comes with several implementations:

 - **Avro**: Use `value.converter=io.confluent.connect.avro.AvroConverter`, and `format:'avro` in `kusto.tables.topics.mapping` configuration property  to ingest avro records into kusto table.
-- **Schemaless JSON**:Use `value.converter=org.apache.kafka.connect.json.JsonConverter`,`value.converter.schemas.enable=false`, and `format:'json` in `kusto.tables.topics.mapping` configuration property  to ingest json records having no schema into kusto table.
+- **Schemaless JSON**: Use `value.converter=org.apache.kafka.connect.json.JsonConverter`,`value.converter.schemas.enable=false`, and `format:'json` in `kusto.tables.topics.mapping` configuration property  to ingest json records having no schema into kusto table.
-- **JSON with Schema**:Use `value.converter=org.apache.kafka.connect.json.JsonConverter`,`value.converter.schemas.enable=true`, and `format:'json` in `kusto.tables.topics.mapping` configuration property  to ingest json records having a schema into kusto table.
-- **JSON using JsonSchemaConverter**:Use `value.converter=io.confluent.connect.json.JsonSchemaConverter`, and `format:'json` in `kusto.tables.topics.mapping` configuration property  to ingest json records having a schema into kusto table.
-Note **Confluent Platform 5.5.0** or above required.
+- **JSON with Schema**: Use `value.converter=org.apache.kafka.connect.json.JsonConverter`,`value.converter.schemas.enable=true`, and `format:'json` in `kusto.tables.topics.mapping` configuration property  to ingest json records having a schema into kusto table.
+Alternatively, use `value.converter=io.confluent.connect.json.JsonSchemaConverter`, and `format:'json` in `kusto.tables.topics.mapping` configuration property  to ingest json records having a schema into kusto table.
+Note **Confluent Platform 5.5.0** or above required for using the new JsonSchemaConverter.
-- **String**:Use `value.converter=org.apache.kafka.connect.storage.StringConverter`, and `format:'avro`, `format:'json`, `format:'csv`, in `kusto.tables.topics.mapping` configuration property  to ingest avro, json, csv records respectively into kusto table.
+- **String**: Use `value.converter=org.apache.kafka.connect.storage.StringConverter`, and `format:'avro`, `format:'json`, `format:'csv`, in `kusto.tables.topics.mapping` configuration property  to ingest avro, json, csv records respectively into kusto table.
-- **Byte**:Use `value.converter=org.apache.kafka.connect.converters.ByteArrayConverter`, and `format:'avro`, `format:'json`, `format:'csv`, in `kusto.tables.topics.mapping` configuration property  to ingest avro, json, csv records respectively into kusto table.
+- **Byte**: Use `value.converter=org.apache.kafka.connect.converters.ByteArrayConverter`, and `format:'avro`, `format:'json`, `format:'csv`, in `kusto.tables.topics.mapping` configuration property  to ingest avro, json, csv records respectively into kusto table.

 ----
 ## Installation